Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ---
 slug: species-selector-intro
 title: How do I add or remove a species?
-description: How to select a species and genome assembly of interest to visualise in the Genome browser and Entity viewer
+description: How to select a species genome of interest to visualise in the Genome browser, Entity viewer and other Ensembl apps.
 related_articles:
  - href: species-homepage.md
 ---
-# What is the Species selector for?
+# How do I add or remove a species?

 You can use the Species selector to:

-- choose a species genome, to work with in other apps and
+- choose a genome for a species, to work with in other apps
+- create a list of genomes, to work with in other apps
+- remove a genome from your list and
-- explore the genetic composition of a species genome.
+- explore the genes of genome.

 ![Species selector showing search box and the 42 most popular species](media/species-selector.png)